Residential Overnight Program

 9:00 pm Lights out

 Meals are served family style in the campus dining hall.
 Students are assigned to tables, and classroom teachers, chaperones and The Ecology School staff sit with students.
 The menu is varied and delicious for both students and adults.
-Food is homemade and primarily prepared on site by Pangea Food Services.
+Food is homemade and primarily prepared on site.
 Fruit is always available to students both during the meal and as a snack between meals.

 Students participate in the meal by serving as set ups or clean ups for their table or volunteering to read about the meal sponsor.
 In addition to having plenty of time to re-energize during meals, there is time in every meal for learning and entertainment – whether from a presentation of the evening’s dinner theater or a performance by No Direction (The Ecology School in-house band who sings songs about food and food waste).
 Meals are a time to connect food, humans and the environment through our Food For Thought program.